Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Result

 To investigating the variation of the scaling relation across different spatial scales, we reduce the spatial resolution of the data to 50, 100, 200, 400, and 800 pc through Gaussian convolution.
 Additionally, we resample the pixel size to half of the PSF size to minimize correlations between data points.
 For a given galaxy, the spatial resolution can only be downgraded to a value comparable or poorer than its original resolution after preprocessing.
 Consequently, not all of the listed resolutions are available for all galaxies.
 Furthermore, resolution downgrading and subsequent resampling reduce the number of data points.
 Samples with fewer than $\sim 100$ data points are excluded, as described in \autoref{sec:phangs}.
 Since our galaxies are dominated by \HII-like regions and these regions exhibit the highest completeness (i.e., they are less likely to be excluded due to limited sample sizes after resolution downgrading) across different resolutions, we focus on \HII-like regions in this analysis.

 \autoref{fig:vs_resolution_HII} shows the best-fit model parameters ($\kKS$, $\bKS$, $\sigKS$) as function of physical scale, with red and blue symbols for \HII\ regions in \highb\ and \lowb\ galaxies.
-As can be seen, overall, $\kKS$ appears to weakly depend on spatial scale at scales larger than $\sim100$ pc in all bands, but it increases as once goes to smaller scales.
+As can be seen, $\kKS$ shows little dependence on spatial scale for scales larger than $\sim100$ pc in all bands.
+However, $\kKS$ increases at the smallest spatial scale ($\le 100$ pc), reaching higher values than those measured at larger scales.
 The increase is most pronounced for $\Ired$.
-The variation of $\kKS$ on small scales implies that the coupling between CO, PAH, and dust primarily occurs in their compact components rather than in the diffuse ones.
+The higher values of $\kKS$ at small spatial scales suggest that the coupling between CO, PAH, and dust is primarily associated with their compact components rather than the diffuse ones.

 For $\bKS$, we observe different effects of spatial scale on \lowb\ and \highb\ galaxies.
 Specifically, $\bKS$ for \highb\ galaxies remains nearly constant across different spatial scales, whereas $\bKS$ for \lowb\ galaxies increases with increasing scale.
 This trend makes the bimodality unrecognizable in low-resolution data.